Vaccines group gets cut-price GSK, Merck rotavirus shots

 "We strive to make our donors' funds go further so we can help developing countries protect more children against deadly diseases," he said in a statement.

 The WHO says vaccination is one of the most cost-effective public health measures.
-It estimates that 2 to 3 million deaths are averted each year with Immunization.
+It estimates that 2 to 3 million deaths are averted each year with immunisation.

-A spokesman for GSK, which will supply 95 percent of the GAVI contracted doses, said the British drug maker was glad to be contributing to efforts against preventable diseases.
+A spokesman for GSK, which will supply 95 percent of the GAVI contracted doses, said the British drugmaker was glad to be contributing to efforts against preventable diseases.
 "Rotavirus vaccine has demonstrated real-world, life-saving impact on reducing deaths," he said.
-"We have a chance here to collaborate in programs designed to protect millions of children."
+"We have a chance here to collaborate in programmes designed to protect millions of children."

 - Investigators look for motive in Malaysia plane disappearance |

 - Malaysian PM says lost airliner was diverted deliberately |

 - Democrats seek ways to limit Obamacare fallout after Florida defeat

 - Police make third arrest in murder of Colorado socialite

 - Exclusive: Radar data suggests missing Malaysia plane deliberately flown way off course - sources